 Santa Cruz: There is no longer a scheduled shuttle that runs between SJC and Santa Cruz, so you'll either need to drive or take public transit.
 The transit takes two hours and includes a couple of transfers.
 You can take the 60 and then the 22, which will drop you off near the San Jose Diridon Station.
 You would then walk over to the station to catch the 17 to Santa Cruz.

 I'd recommend cutting out the first two buses and taking a cab, Uber or Lyft to the Diridon Station and then grabbing the 17.
 It will save you quite a bit of time and hassle.

 You will find more than a dozen hotels all within a mile radius of the San Jose CA Airport.
 Here are three options that include free transit to and from SJC.

-Courtyard by Marriott: 3-star hotel with free transit to SJC, free parking, pool and restaurant on-site, less than a half mile away, read recent guest reviews on Booking
+Courtyard by Marriott: 3-star hotel with free transit to SJC, free parking, pool and restaurant on-site, less than a half mile away, read recent guest reviews here

-Fairfield Inn & Suites by Marriott San Jose Airport: 3-star hotel about a mile from the San Jose CA Airport, free wifi, parking, breakfast and a pool, read recent guest reviews on Booking
+Fairfield Inn & Suites by Marriott San Jose Airport: 3-star hotel about a mile from the San Jose CA Airport, free wifi, parking, breakfast and a pool, read recent guest reviews from others

-Residence Inn: 3-star hotel and one of the highest rated, about a mile away, free transit to the airport, pool, breakfast and parking, read recent reviews on Booking
+Residence Inn: 3-star hotel and one of the highest rated, about a mile away, free transit to the airport, pool, breakfast and parking, read reviews and make reservations

 You will find quite a few options for parking right at the San Jose CA Airport.
 There are a total of 6 lots with slightly different pricing.